Bielsk Land

 Bielsk Land had its capital in Bielsk Podlaski, local sejmiks also took place in this town, with two envoys elected to the Sejm in Warsaw.
-Bielsk Podlaski however was not the largest town of the land, as it was smaller than Bransk, Tykocin and Goniadz.
+Bielsk Podlaski however was not the largest town of the land, as it was smaller than Bransk, Tykocin and Goniądz.

 The Land of Bielsk was created after a merger of territories of three smaller entities: